12 Suggestions for successfully sharing Christmas as a co-parent

 Be mindful to use non-aggressive communication and gestures to keep everything on-topic and respectful.

-We just don’t know what’s around the corner so be open and ready to make changes to your plans.
+It’s all very well to plan early and be super-duper organised, but this is life, and changes are inevitable.
+We just don’t know what’s around the corner, so be open and ready to make changes to your plans.

-Don’t stress if you don’t want to make set arrangements to share Christmas as a co-parent in a certain way for the next ten years.
+Don’t stress if you don’t want to make arrangements to share Christmas as a co-parent in a certain way for the next ten years.
 Plans and orders can be changed as situations evolve and your children grow and have different needs at Christmas.

 NOTE: Family law courts are bursting at the seams pre-Christmas while everyone tries to get their arrangements documented.
 Do yours early, or muddle through this Christmas and get one prepared in the new year.

-How to do Christmas as a separated family (cont.)
+Christmas as a Co-parent (cont.)

 5. Think of new Christmas traditions